profunktor/neutron/docs/src/paradox/reference/Producer.md

   Producer.make(pulsar, topic, encoder, settings)
 ```

 The `withShardKey` option is quite useful when we want to publish messages based on certain property of your messages, e.g. an `EventId`.
 This applies when you use it together with `KeyShared` subscriptions, on the consumer side.
+Internally, this sets the `orderingKey` of every message.

-When a `ShardKey` is defined, we don't need to provide a `MessageKey` manually and can just use the simple `send` and `send_` methods that take a single argument: the payload.
+On the other hand, the `withMessageKey` option sets the "partitioning key" of every message, used for compacted topics.
+Also bear in mind that if you use a `KeyShared` subscription but don't set the `orderingKey` (via `withShardKey`), the default `MessageKey` will be used.